Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

-Fittingly, the sap of the bleeding tooth mushroom contains a compound that can be used to help stop blood clots from forming (19).
+The sap of the bleeding tooth mushroom contains a compound that can be used to help stop blood clots from forming [19].
 This chemical compound is called atromentin, which has anticoagulant properties.

-The mushroom is also useful in the world of textiles.
-It is used as a natural dye in the making of fabric.
+Besides its health benefits, the bleeding tooth mushroom is also useful in the world of textiles.
+It’s used as a natural dye for fabrics.

-Despite also being known as the Strawberry and Cream mushroom, this fungus is so bitter that it’s not worth entertaining the idea of eating it.
+Bittersweet Reality: Despite also being known as the Strawberry and Cream mushroom, bleeding tooth mushrooms are so bitter that it’s not worth entertaining the idea of eating them.

 Lion's Mane - Weird mushrooms